Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

 of a finite number of disks $S_{\white,i}, i = 1,\ldots, n_{\white}$ and spheres $S_{\black,i}, i =1,\ldots, n_{\black}$ identified at pairs of distinct points called {\em nodes} $w_1,\ldots, w_m $.
 Each node

-is a pair of distinct points where $S_{i_\pm(e)}$ are the (disk or sphere) components adjacent to the node; the resulting topological space $S$ is required to be simply-connected.
+is a pair of distinct points (either both interior or both boundary points) where $S_{i_\pm(e)}$ are the (disk or sphere) components adjacent to the node; the resulting topological space $S$ is required to be simply-connected and the boundary $\partial S$ is required to be connected.
 The complex structures on the disks $S_{\white,i}$ and spheres $S_{\black, i}$ induce a complex structure on the tangent bundle $TS$ (which is a vector bundle except at the nodal points) denoted $j:TS \to TS$.
 A {\em boundary resp. interior marking} of a nodal disk $S$ is an ordered collection of non-nodal points

 on the boundary resp. interior, whose ordering is compatible with the orientation on the boundary $\partial S$.
 The {\em combinatorial type} $\Gamma(S)$ is the graph whose vertices, edges, and head and tail maps